-Trojan obtains its excellent strength characteristics from a finely dispersed precipitate of Ni2Si developed from a well controlled manufacturing process.
+Trojan obtains its excellent strength characteristics from a finely dispersed precipitate of Ni2Si developed from a well-controlled manufacturing process.
 It offers excellent corrosion and wear resistance with good thermal and electrical properties.

 Trojan has around 1% more nickel when compared to the Colisbro material and its high copper content is sufficient to ensure that an attractive electrical and thermal conductivity value is maintained.
-The high thermal conductivity combined with a resistance to softening up to ~300°C, its inherent wear resistance and high mechanical strength levels make sure that Trojan is ideal for demanding engine bearings along with conventional uses such as valve seats, valve guides and gears.
+The high thermal conductivity combined with a resistance to softening up to ~300°C, its inherent wear resistance and high mechanical strength levels makes sure that Trojan is ideal for demanding engine bearings along with conventional uses such as valve seats, valve guides, and gears.

 It is possible to readily fabricate Trojan by hot or cold forming and machining.
 It can be also brazed, soldered and welded by traditional TIG and MIG methods and also is resistance weldable.
-This wonderful property combination makes sure that Trojan is an excellent choice not just technically but also cost effectively when compared to many other alternative materials.
+This wonderful property combination makes sure that Trojan is an excellent choice not just technically but also cost-effectively when compared to many other alternative materials.

 The composition of Trojan alloy is given below:

 ||0.8 – 1.3

 The main features of Trojan alloy are:

 - Extremely high strength